 “Independence is a right that everyone deserves to have in their lives.”

-Today, through her company StimDesigns, Hamilton is the North American distributor for Galileo whole-body mechano-stimulation devices, which maximize the effectiveness of therapeutic treatments and enhance fitness training for all ages no matter what your ability.
-Working through the nervous system with high repetition training, and using the principle of neuroplasticity, Galileo efficiently improves muscle bone health and performance with short training sessions.
+Today, through her company StimDesigns, Hamilton is the North American distributor for Galileo whole-body mechano-stimulation devices, which maximize the effectiveness of therapeutic treatments and enhance fitness training for all ages regardless of physical ability.
+Working through the nervous system with high repetition training, and using the principle of neuroplasticity, Galileo efficiently improves muscle-bone health and performance with short training sessions.

 Learn more about Marilyn Hamilton:

 Source for quote above: The Women’s Conference 2006: Minerva Awards—Marilyn Hamilton, 2008, https://youtu.be/h7RDnbYQx2I.